When Your Buyer Requests Home Inspection Repairs

 But, it may be prudent to consider doing some of the repairs if asked.
 There is no right or wrong.

-There are some things to consider before negotiating home inspection repair requests.
+There are a few things to consider before negotiating home-inspection repair requests.

 Here are a few suggestions of how your home buyer’s home inspection requests can be handled: